 Penguin Party: My Pretty Little Penguin’s Second Birthday.
 There is nothing cuter than a little waddling penguin.
 Throwing a penguin party for your little one.
-I’m sharing my daughter’s penguin birthday party today Be sure to check out all our penguin party ideas.
+I’m sharing my daughter’s penguin birthday party today.
+Looking for more Penguin party ideas?
+Check out this hot cocoa bar, this winter wonderland party and these delicious winter treats.

 I am super excited to share my sweet baby girl’s 2nd birthday Penguin party today!!!
 From a very young age, my little Emma has been obsessed with penguins.
 She LOVES penguins or “pem-gins” as she calls them.
 She carries stuffed versions of her favorite animal all around the house.
 Whenever she sees a penguin on television or at the zoo, she gets so excited.
 When she started walking, she even waddled like a little penguin as she totted along.